millionhz/network-security-notes/content/docs/1-web-attacks-defenses/client-side/xss.md

 **Sanitize** all user input, headers, cookies, query strings and form fields against a rigorous specification of allowed characters.

 This can include checks to ensure that special characters, such as `<` and `>`, are properly encoded or removed to prevent them from being interpreted as HTML or JavaScript code.
-I

 ### Output encoding - *blacklisting*